soup-bowl/soup-bowl.github.io/content/post/2020-01-24-the-complete-guide-to-running-wordpress-on-windows.md

 Create a Site as regular, and double-click on it.
 You should have an option in **Management** called **Web Platform Installer** (at time of writing, it’s a circular, orange download icon).
 Open this up, and a new panel will load up.
 Search for **WordPress**, click Add, then Install.

-:question: **No Web Platform Installer?** It’s not installed by default.
+❓ **No Web Platform Installer?** It’s not installed by default.
 Click your server name in the Connections left-hand panel.
 In the now-visible right-hand panel, click on **Get New Web Platform Components**.
 Follow the Microsoft instructions and you’ll have the aforementioned button.

 {{< figure src="/assets/img/1-1024x540.webp" >}}